 - 1/4 tsp baking soda

-- 2 cups almond flour finely ground
+- 2 cups almond flour, finely ground

-- 1/2 cup sugar-free chocolate chips Lily's
+- 1/2 cup sugar-free chocolate chips, Lily's or other

 - Whisk together the butter, sweetener (Swerve), vanilla, baking soda, salt, and yacon syrup (if using).